Paper carryout bag reduction fee

 Sign up for updates on sales tax news.

-DEC will begin enforcement of the state’s ban on single-use plastic carryout bags on October 19, 2020.
+DEC began enforcement of the state’s ban on single-use plastic carryout bags on October 19, 2020.

 As of October 19, 2020, any person required to collect tax must not distribute any plastic carryout bags to its customers unless such bags are exempt bags as provided for in the Bag Waste Reduction Law.
 Additional information is available at Bag Waste Reduction Law: Information for Manufacturers and Retailers.
 For assistance with compliance requirements email email@example.com.

 Only sales tax vendors that sell tangible personal property in a locality where the fee is imposed must collect the fee when they provide a paper carryout bag to a customer.
 For a listing of the localities that enacted the fee, visit Publication 718-B, Paper Carryout Bag Reduction Fee.

 The five-cent fee applies to each paper carryout bag provided to a customer by a sales tax vendor of tangible personal property, even if the vendor does not sell any tangible personal property or a service to the customer, and regardless of whether the tangible personal property or service sold is exempt from sales tax.
 Certain bags and certain customers are exempt from the fee (as discussed below).

 - used solely to contain or wrap uncooked meat, fish, or poultry;

 - used by a customer solely to package bulk items such as fruits, vegetables, grains, or candy;